awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/connect-client-devices.md

 Core devices use X\.509 device certificates to authorize connections to AWS\.
 You attach AWS IoT policies to device certificates to define the permissions for a core device\.
 For more information, see [AWS IoT policies for data plane operations](device-auth.md#iot-policies) and [Minimal AWS IoT policy to support client devices](device-auth.md#client-device-support-minimal-iot-policy)\.

 To connect client devices to a core device, the core device's AWS IoT policy must allow the following permissions:<a name="core-device-iot-policy-client-device-permissions"></a>
-+ `greengrass:PutCertificateAuthorities`
++ <a name="core-device-iot-policy-client-device-permissions-putcertificateauthorities"></a>`greengrass:PutCertificateAuthorities`
-+ `greengrass:VerifyClientDeviceIdentity`
++ <a name="core-device-iot-policy-client-device-permissions-verifyclientdeviceidentity"></a>`greengrass:VerifyClientDeviceIdentity`
-+ `greengrass:VerifyClientDeviceIoTCertificateAssociation`
++ <a name="core-device-iot-policy-client-device-permissions-verifyclientdeviceiotcertificateassociation"></a>`greengrass:VerifyClientDeviceIoTCertificateAssociation`
-+ `greengrass:GetConnectivityInfo`
++ <a name="core-device-iot-policy-client-device-permissions-getconnectivityinfo"></a>`greengrass:GetConnectivityInfo`
-+ `greengrass:UpdateConnectivityInfo` – \(Optional\) This permission is required to use the [IP detector component](ip-detector-component.md), which reports the core device's network connectivity information to the AWS IoT Greengrass cloud service\.
++ <a name="core-device-iot-policy-client-device-permissions-updateconnectivityinfo"></a>`greengrass:UpdateConnectivityInfo` – \(Optional\) This permission is required to use the [IP detector component](ip-detector-component.md), which reports the core device's network connectivity information to the AWS IoT Greengrass cloud service\.
++ <a name="core-device-iot-policy-client-device-permissions-shadows"></a>`iot:GetThingShadow`, `iot:UpdateThingShadow`, and `iot:DeleteThingShadow` – \(Optional\) These permissions are required to use the [shadow manager component](shadow-manager-component.md) to sync client device shadows with AWS IoT Core\.
+This feature requires [Greengrass nucleus](greengrass-nucleus-component.md) v2\.6\.0 or later, shadow manager v2\.2\.0 or later, and [MQTT bridge](mqtt-bridge-component.md) v2\.2\.0 or later\.

 In this section, you review the AWS IoT policies for your core device and add any required permissions that are missing\.
 If you used the [AWS IoT Greengrass Core software installer to provision resources](quick-installation.md), your core device has an AWS IoT policy that allows access to all AWS IoT Greengrass actions \(`greengrass:*`\)\.
+In this case, you must update the AWS IoT policy only if you plan to deploy the shadow manager component to sync device shadows with AWS IoT Core\.
+Otherwise, you can skip this section\.

 #### Configure the AWS IoT thing policy \(console\)<a name="configure-iot-policy-requirement-console"></a>